OnboxTools

 1 inch = 25.4 mm · 1 cm = 10 mm · mm = inches × 25.4

-To convert mm rain to inches, divide by 25.4.
-To convert inches of rain to mm, multiply by 25.4.
+Divide mm by 25.4 for inches; multiply inches by 25.4 for mm.
 Centimeters fit large totals: 100 mm = 10 cm = 3.94 in.

 • 1 mm ≈ 0.04 in — light drizzle total